deeptools/deepTools/docs/content/help_faq.rst

 When should I exclude regions from computeGCbias?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In general, we recommend that you should only correct for GC bias (using [computeGCbias][] followed by [correctGCbias][]) if you observe that the majority of the genome (the region between 30-60%) is continuously GC-biased *and* you want to compare this sample with another sample that is not GC-biased.
+In general, we recommend only correcting for GC bias (using [computeGCbias][] followed by [correctGCbias][]) if the majority of the genome (the region between 30-60%) is GC-biased *and* you want to compare this sample with another sample that is not GC-biased.

-Sometimes, a certain GC bias is expected, for example for ChIP samples of H3K4me3 in mammalian samples where GC-rich promoters are expected to be enriched.
-To not confound the GC bias caused by the library preparation with the inherent, expected GC bias, we incorporated the possibility to supply a file of regions to [computeGCbias][] that will be excluded from the GC bias calculation.
-This file should typically contain those regions that one expects to be significantly enriched per se.
-This way, the [computeGCbias][] will focus on background regions.
+Sometimes, a certain GC bias is expected, for example for ChIP samples of H3K4Me3 in mammalian samples where GC-rich promoters are expected to be enriched.
+To not confound the GC bias caused by the library preparation with the inherent, expected GC-bias, we incorporated the possibility to supply a file of regions to [computeGCbias][] that will be excluded from the GC bias calculation.
+This file should typically contain those regions that one expects to be significantly enriched.
+This allows [computeGCbias][] to focus on background regions.

-When should I use bamCoverage, when bamCompare?
+When should I use bamCoverage or bamCompare?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Both tools produce bigWig files, i.e. they translate the read-centered information from a [BAM][] file into scores for genomic regions of a fixed size.
 The only difference is the *number of BAM files* that the tools use as input: while bamCoverage will only take one BAM file and produce a coverage file that is mostly normalized for sequencing depth, [bamCompare][] will take *two* [BAM][] files that can be compared with each other using several mathematical operations. [bamCompare][] will always normalize for sequencing depth like bamCoverage, but then it will perform additional calculations depending on what the user chose, for example: